Camping is fun, and can enhance your fishing trips

 If you’re not bringing your own boat, you can still get in as much fishing as you’d like.
 Numerous fishing guides keep their boats docked at Blacks Camp, and will take you fishing on either lake, for whatever species you’d like to catch.
 These guides have decades of experience and even though they all have their own individual fishing methods, they are all equally capable of giving you a day on the water you’ll never forget, whether you’re fishing for bream, crappie, bass, catfish, or stripers.
 And if you really want to get adventurous, ask about a trip through the locks to saltwater to chase redfish, speckled trout, or flounder.
 It’s all within reach of Blacks Camp.

 Many fishing tournaments for bass, crappie, and catfish are held throughout the year at Blacks Camp.
-One of the most popular ones, the Blacks Camp Big Cat Shootout, is coming up Dec.
-13 – 14.
-So whether you’re fishing in it or would just like to watch anglers bring in some monster cats for the weigh-in, the campground is a great place to stay.
+So whether you’re fishing in one or would just like to watch anglers bring in some big fish for the weigh-in, the campground is a great place to stay.